practicalli/clojure/data-structures/naming.md

 my-list
 ```

 We can use the cons function to add a number to our list, however because lists are immutable, rather than changing the original list, a new one is returned.
-So if we want to keep on refering to our "changed" list, we need to give it a name
+So if we want to keep on referring to our "changed" list, we need to give it a name

 ```
 (def my-list-updated (cons 4 my-list))